-In May 2018 Somerset County Council indicated its wish to start discussions with district councils regarding options for delivering local government services physical grand by the face of its ongoing financial challenges.
+In May 2018 Somerset County Council indicated its wish to start discussions with district councils regarding options for delivering local government services through unitary council arrangements, in the face of its ongoing financial challenges.
 An external partnership was engaged to provide a high-level assessment of potential options for the future of local government in Somerset.
 It is anticipated that discussions will continue during 2019.